Shikona: Inspirations

 Although shikona are written with characters that evoke words or ideas, there is usually no literal meaning to the full name.
-Each character used is a reference in itself.

-The Edo period led to the practice of referring to places of origin, mountains and rivers in ring names.
-Later, the trend also affirmed the use of names for effect, with references to lightning, storms and tempests.
-In keeping with these customs, shikona also referred to animals, weapons or gods in order to convey a strong image of the wrestlers bearing these names, but also to attract paying spectators.
-With the Meiji Restoration, wrestlers were more inclined to adopt names referring to their places of birth.
-With the westernization of Japan, many wrestlers took the name of shikona, reflecting the emergence of new innovations in Japanese daily life, like Shinkeihō Genshichi (新刑法 源七) or Denkitō Kōnosuke (電気燈 光之介).
-Today, it is also customary for wrestlers to incorporate a character from their master's name into their own name.
+Early in the Edo period it was common for ring names to refer to places of origin or natural features such as mountains and rivers.
+Later in the period, ring names became more promotional, with wrestlers often choosing shikona designed to appeal to spectators.
+Such ring names often incorporated references to storms, wild animals, weapons or gods to present the wrester as strong or fierce.
+During the Meiji Restoration, wrestlers adopted names referring to their places of birth.
+With the westernization of Japan, many wrestlers took shikona that reflected new innovations in Japanese life; examples from the period include Shinkeihō Genshichi (新刑法 源七) or Denkitō Kōnosuke (電気燈 光之介).

+It is customary for shikona to be influenced by naming traditions associated with the wrestler's stable.
+Examples of characters frequently re-used within certain stables include that of Japanese horse-chestnut (栃), within Kasugano stable, or Koto (琴), within Sadogatake stable.
+The Isegahama and now-defunct Miyagino stables include for tradition the characters for Mount Fuji (富士) and peng (鵬), respectively, of which the latter was inspired by their stable master, Hakuhō Shō.

 It is also common for a wrestler to inherit the shikona of a family member who had previously been a wrestler.
+An example of family transmission would be Kotozakura II, who began his career under his father's shikona before inheriting his grandfather's upon promotion to ōzeki.
 If a wrestler from outside the family also wishes to inherit the shikona of a former wrestler, it is traditionally required that the master ask permission from the family of the wrestler in question.

-A telling example of family transmission would be Kotozakura II, who began his career under his father's shikona before inheriting his grandfather's upon promotion to ōzeki.
-Sometimes, a master may propose that one of his wrestlers inherit his own ring name.
-A recent example included the change of Sekiwake Kiribayama's name to Kirishima when he was promoted to the rank of ōzeki, so that he would evoke his master.
+Wrestlers often incorporate a character from their master's name into their own name.
+Sometimes, a master may even propose that one of his wrestlers inherit his own ring name.
+In 2023, then-sekiwake Kiribayama changed his name to Kirishima when he was promoted to the rank of ōzeki, so that he would evoke his master.

-Finally, certain kanji are chosen to inspire wrestlers bearing the shikona.
-A recent example includes Ōshōma, who changed the first name of his shikona, Degi (出喜), with the kanji for energy (出気), with the same pronunciation, to ward off the risk of injury that was then plaguing his career.

-Although any characters can be used for ring names, certain kanji enjoy great popularity in shikona.
+Kanji may be chosen to inspire wrestlers bearing the shikona.
+For example, in 2023, Ōshōma changed the first name of his shikona, Degi (出喜), with the kanji for energy (出気), with the same pronunciation, to ward off the risk of injury after a series of setbacks.
+Although any characters can be used for ring names, certain kanji are often found in shikona.
 These include: